lil-salty/Crowdfunding_ETL/README.md

 - PostgreSQL Documentation
 - Lucidchart
 - Xpert Learning Assistant
-- Support from instructional team and learning assistants

 ## Contributors
 Lily Saltonstall (LS): Developed the Category and Subcategory DataFrames, and transformed the Contacts DataFrame.

 Daena Wallace (DW): Designed and implemented the Campaign DataFrame, and developed the Crowdfunding Database, including schema creation and data validation.